-The effectiveness of leadership and management of the early years provision themselves.
+The effectiveness of leadership and management of the early years provision

+All necessary steps are taken to safeguard children extremely well, at the same time allowing them to be independent, making choices and decisions for themselves.
 The staff have an excellent awareness of child protection issues and all receive regular training on safeguarding.
 There are rigorous and thorough recruitment and vetting procedures, including the successful induction of new staff and ensuring that all staff have a valid Criminal Record Bureau check.
 Comprehensive policies and procedures are in place.
-All required written records such as risk assessments, including those for any outings, are detailed and regularly reviewed.
+All required written records, such as risk assessments, including those for any outings, are detailed and regularly reviewed.
 The premises are secure and risks minimised to fully maintain children's safety as they play.